A Coalition Taking Action for a Brighter Tomorrow

 Why are we organizing?

-- Puerto Rico is in the midst of the largest blackout in American history in April 2018.
+- Puerto Rico experienced the largest blackout in American history in April 2018.
 More than 14,000 homes on the Island are still without power.

 - Water remains on a boil advisory throughout the Island.